 Duration and Persistence

-It’s important to note that burnout and depression can coexist, and one may contribute to the development or exacerbation of the other.
+It’s important to note that physician burnout and depression can coexist, and one may contribute to the development or exacerbation of the other.
 Someone experiencing burnout may be at an increased risk of developing depression if the stressors and challenges persist.
 Conversely, medical professionals with depression may find that work-related stressors contribute to or exacerbate their symptoms.

 If you or someone you know is experiencing symptoms of burnout or depression, it is advisable to seek professional help from a healthcare provider or mental health professional.
 They can provide a proper diagnosis and recommend appropriate interventions, which may include therapy, medication, lifestyle changes, or a combination of these.